On squarefree powers of simplicial trees: Linearly related squarefree powers of simplicial trees

 \section{Linearly related squarefree powers of simplicial trees}

-In this section we discuss the linearity of the first syzygy module of squarefree powers of the facet ideals attached to simplicial forests.
+In this section we discuss the linearity of the first syzygy module of squarefree powers of the facet ideals attached to simplicial trees.
 We say that a graded ideal $I$, generated by homogeneous elements of degree $t$, is \textit{linearly related} if $\beta_{1,j}(I) = 0$ for all $j \neq 1 + t$.
-A useful tool to investigate the linearly related property for a monomial ideal is provided by \cite[Corollary 1.2]{BHZ}, which we recall in Theorem \ref{Corollary 1.2}.
+In particular, if $I$ is not linear related then $I$ does not have a linear resolution.
+A useful tool to investigate the linearly related property for a monomial ideal is provided by \cite[Corollary 2.2]{BHZ}, which we recall in Theorem \ref{Corollary 1.2}.

 Let $I$ be a monomial ideal generated in degree $d$.
 In \cite{BHZ}, authors associated a graph $G_I$ to $I$ as follows: $V(G_I)=G(I)$, and $\{u,v\} \in E(G_I)$ if and only if $\deg(\mathrm{lcm}(u,v))=d+1$.
 Moreover, for all $u,v\in G(I)$, the induced subgraph of $G_I$ on the vertex set $\{w\in V(G_I)\mid w\text{ divides } \lcm(u,v)\}$ is denoted by $G^{(u,v)}_{I}$.